How to become a DevOps Engineer in 2024

 Version control

-Knowledge of version control is essential in all software engineering roles.
-As a DevOps engineer, you will likely work in a team rather than alone.
-Version control systems like Git facilitate collaboration in a team while providing a centralized repository for the code.
+A basic understanding of version control is one of the essential DevOps skills required for DevOps engineer jobs.
+In your DevOps career, you will likely work in a team rather than alone.
+Systems like Git facilitate collaboration in a team while providing a centralized repository for the code.

 Networking fundamentals